What to consider when structuring an E-commerce Business

 From a legal and tax perspective, indirect taxes on the supply of goods are, perhaps, some of the most complex areas that a given global e-commerce company will handle.
 In this section, we provide a short review of two of the most complex cases: the US and the EU, whose territories have different VAT / Sales Tax Rates.

 For jurisdictions with uniform taxation, the process is usually simpler – the importer of record is in charge of paying VAT when importing goods, who in turns charges VAT to the customer, and cancels input and output VAT in their periodical returns.

 In a previous article, we discussed some of the key VAT aspects to take into account, for international companies selling their goods across the European Union.

-For EU B2C e-commerce companies, they will generally pay VAT at the rate of the country of their goods’ port of entry (and any applicable customs duties).
+B2C e-commerce companies importing goods in the EU will generally pay import VAT at the rate of the country of their goods’ port of entry (and any applicable customs duties).

 If the company is the importer of record, it will need to register for VAT and EORI in a given port of entry, and charge VAT to the customer, as previously explained.
 If the company is using a 3PL, registering for VAT is also mandatory.

 However, if the merchant is using marketplaces and electronic interfaces such as Amazon or eBay, these online platforms may be liable for collecting VAT from consumers in most cases, starting July 2021.
 They will be deemed to act as resellers.
 Two supplies will have been deemed to have taken place – a B2B supply between the merchant and the Marketplace, and a B2C supply between the marketplace and the end-consumer.